projectPythonator/ProjectEuler/README.md

 # ProjectEuler
-my code solutions for project euler
+my code solutions for project euler that i use for protfolio